marionettejs/backbone.radio/README.md

 myChannel.request('commandOne commandTwo');
 ```

-When using the space-separated syntax, the responses will be returned to you as an array.
+When using the space-separated syntax, the responses will be returned to you as an object, where
+the keys are the name of the request, and the values are the replies.

 #### `reply( requestName, callback [, context] )`